Beyond Redundancy: Toward Agile Resilience in Optical Networks to Overcome Unpredictable Disasters: Biographies

 \begin{IEEEbiographynophoto}{Soichiroh Usui} is a senior research engineer NTT Network Innovation Center.
 He received a B.S. in industrial engineering and management from Tokyo Institute of Technology in 1999.
 He joined NTT the same year and was involved in corporate business and network services development. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Dmitrii Briantcev} is a research fellow at the CONNECT Centre, Trinity College Dublin.
-He received the B.Sc. in Radiophysics from Saint Petersburg State University (2018) and the M.Sc.
+He received the B.Sc.\ in Radiophysics from Saint Petersburg State University (2018) and the M.Sc.
 (2020) and Ph.D.
-(2023) in Electrical and Computer Engineering from KAUST, Saudi Arabia.
-He works on optical communications and digital twins, integrating simulation, data-driven channel modeling, and testbed validation. \end{IEEEbiographynophoto}
+(2023) in Electrical and Computer Engineering from KAUST, Saudi Arabia. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Devika Dass} is a research fellow at the CONNECT Centre, Trinity College Dublin.
-Her research interest encompasses My research interests include exploring higher-order data modulation for a converged optical metro-access network, analog Radio-over-Fiber and Free-space optics.
 She earned her Ph.D. in 2023 from Dublin City University, master’s in Communication Engineering from VIT University, Vellore, India (2017) and undergraduate in Electronics and Telecommunication from Amity University, India (2014). \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Brandt Bashaw} is a Ph.D student at the CONNECT Centre, Trinity College Dublin.
-He received his B.Sc. in Electrical Engineering from Brigham Young University in 2023.
+\begin{IEEEbiographynophoto}{Brandt Bashaw} is a Ph.D. student at the CONNECT Centre, Trinity College Dublin.
+He received his B.Sc.\ in Electrical Engineering from Brigham Young University in 2023.
 His research interests include classical optical communications, quantum optics, and quantum computing. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Eoin Kenny} is the Innovation, Research and Development manager at HEAnet (Ireland's National Education and Research Network).
-His research interests are in the areas of advanced network architectures, quantum communications, distribution of timing services, fibre sensing, and control and management planes for future networks.
 He received a degree in Electronic Engineering from University College Dublin in 1993. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Marco Ruffini} is full professor at Trinity College Dublin, leading the OpenIreland lab and the Optical and Wireless networks research group.
-His main research is in the area of Intelligent networks, where he carries out pioneering work on the convergence of fixed-mobile and access-metro networks, AI-based control and digital twins of optical networks, quantum networking and fibre sensing.
-He has been invited to share his vision through several keynote and talks at major international conferences across the world.
-He authored over 220 international publications, 10 patents, contributed to industry standards and secured research funding for over € 14 milion, and contributed his novel virtual Dynamic Bandwidth Allocation (vDBA) concept to the BroadBand Forum standardisation body. \end{IEEEbiographynophoto}
+He authored over 220 international publications, and secured research funding for over € 14 milion, and contributed his novel virtual Dynamic Bandwidth Allocation (vDBA) concept to the BroadBand Forum standardisation body. \end{IEEEbiographynophoto}